Zivorinashe/Data-Science-Projects/README.md

 # Zivo's Data Science Projects

 This Github Repository contains projects that I have created as part of my Data Science training.
-My Data Science Projects inclde, but are not limited to:
+My Data Science Projects include, but are not limited to:

 * Creating A Chatbot
   * This project focuses on developing a chatbot using natural language processing (NLP) techniques.
 The chatbot interacts with users to provide information, answer questions,